Survival

 Generally for people with myeloma in England:

-- almost 85 out of every 100 (almost 85%) will survive their myeloma for a year or more after diagnosis
+• around 85 out of every 100 (around 85%) will survive their myeloma for a year or more after diagnosis

-- more than 50 out of every 100 (more than 50%) will survive their myeloma for 5 years or more after diagnosis
+• around 55 out of every 100 (around 55%) will survive their myeloma for 5 years or more after diagnosis

 What affects survival

-Your outcome depends on the stage of your myeloma when it is diagnosed.
-This means how advanced it is.
+Your prognosis depends on the stage of your myeloma when it is diagnosed.
+The stage tells your doctor how the myeloma is affecting you, and how it might develop.
 The doctors do blood, urine and bone marrow tests to find out what stage your myeloma is.

 Another important factor is your age and fitness, and the type of treatment you have.
 Doctors call how well you are your performance status.
 There are some very intensive treatments available for myeloma and to have them you need to be well enough to get through them.